Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 ### RDS AWS backup procedure

-By default, RDS instance have a daily backup planned during the backup window (if you don't specify it, a default window will be set according to your region (see [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.BackupWindow)).
+RDS instanced have backups planned daily during the backup window.
+A default backup windows is set according to your region (see [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.BackupWindow)).
 If automated backups are disable, you can enable them by setting the backup retention period to a positive value (see [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html#USER_WorkingWithAutomatedBackups.Enabling)).

 You can also create a manual snapshot using the AWS CLI: